17 Daycare Essentials for Your Little One

 Backpack

-This 12-inch pack is the perfect size for toddlers who insist on wearing it “like a big kid.”
+Ten Little’s 12-inch recycled backpack is the perfect size for toddlers who insist on wearing it “like a big kid.”
 We love that it is made with non-toxic, 100 percent recycled textiles that are comfy to wear and easy to wipe clean.
-The main pocket can fit their lunch box, a change of clothes, and other daycare supplies (more on those below!), and the exterior pockets are perfect for bottles or sippy cups.
-It’s such a winner, you may see other families with the same one.
-Be sure to write your child’s name on the interior name tag, or opt to use a name label (below), so the right bag is sent home with the right kiddo.
+The main pocket can fit a small lunch box, a change of clothes, and a beloved stuffed animal, and the exterior pockets are perfect for bottles or sippy cups.
+It’s such a winner that you may see other families with the same one.
+Just be sure to write your child’s name on the interior name tag or use a name label so the right bag is sent home with the right kiddo.

 Lunchbox